Domain-driven design for AI agents: a beginner-friendly guide

 Prompts honor the ubiquitous language

 Use domain terms in system prompts, tool descriptions, and function signatures.
-If compliance experts say "policy check", that exact phrase appears in your prompts and code.
-This keeps humans and agents synchronized and makes the system easier to review and debug.
+If compliance experts say "policy check", that exact phrase belongs in your prompts and your code.
+The benefit is mundane: when an agent's trace shows run_policy_check, the compliance team can read it without a translator.

 State becomes explicit entities

-LLMs are often stateless, but complex agents maintain state—conversation sessions, goals, intermediate results, tool outputs.
+LLMs are often stateless, but real agents track plenty of state: conversation sessions, goals, intermediate results, tool outputs.
 Model these as entities or value objects:

 Aggregates express agent plans